alexfloreslamas/maximum-s-clique-set-on-trees.io/DAM_2023/Artifact.md

 #### Selected contents

-See [Script file and folder structure](#script-file-and-folder-structure) for the entire contents of the artifact.
+See [Script files and folder structure](#script-files-and-folder-structure) for the entire contents of the artifact.

 *Main file:*